Residual 3D Scene Flow Learning with Context-Aware Feature Extraction: Introduction

 \item An explicit residual flow learning structure is proposed to compensate for long-distance motion.
 The learned residual flow is directly added to the coarse scene flow, which helps correct the estimated scene flow and eliminates the ambiguity from residual flow embedding features.

-\item Effectiveness of the proposed context-aware set conv layer and residual flow learning structure is demonstrated by ablation study.
+\item Effectiveness of the proposed context-aware set convolution layer and residual flow learning structure is demonstrated by ablation study.
 Quantitative results show that our method outperforms all the prior works by at least 25\% on FlyingThings3D and KITTI Scene Flow datasets.
-Visualization of certain objects with repetitive patterns and long-distance movement demonstrates that we effectively handle the challenges brought by these two situations. \end{itemize}
+Visualization of certain objects with repetitive patterns and long-distance movement demonstrates that the challenges brought by these two situations are effectively handled. \end{itemize}

-The rest of our paper is as follows: Section \ref{section:related work} summarizes the related work to this paper.
-Section \ref{section:method} elaborates our network architecture and the details about each component.
-Experiment details and results are in Section \ref{section:experiments}.
-Our conclusion is in Section \ref{section:conclusion}.